janmasarik/low-hanging/README.md

 Usage: low_hanging.py [OPTIONS]

 Options:
+  -i, --input TEXT       Path to file with list of domains/IPs separated by
+                         newline.
-  -d, --domains TEXT     List of domains separated by newline -t, --threads INTEGER  Number of threads with which you want to run --help                 Show this message and exit.
+  -t, --threads INTEGER  Number of threads with which you want to run.
+  -o, --output TEXT      Output files to file in json format.
+  --help                 Show this message and exit.
 ```